 Prost!!
-The German word for ‘cheers’ will be heard all over Kitchener-Waterloo (KW) region between October 5 and 13 as the region celebrates the 50th anniversary of local Oktoberfest festivities.
+The German word for ‘cheers’ will be heard all over Kitchener-Waterloo (KW) region in October as the region celebrates local Oktoberfest festivities.

 Did you know that Oktoberfest celebrations originate in Bavaria, Germany, and began as a wedding celebration?
 According to the KW Oktoberfest Guide, the event began in celebration of the marriage of King Ludwig I and Princess Therese von Sachsen-Hildenburghausen in 1810, and has grown since that time to become a multi-day event both in Germany and elsewhere in the world.